nkoehring/tt/README.md

 tt – track time
 ===============

-Minimalist, manual time tracker.
-It gives you a helping hand and some colorful output to track your hours in a simple CSV file `report.csv`.
-This file is currently loaded/written in the current working directory.
-This way you can keep files on a per project basis in different directories.
+Minimalist, manual, *offline* time tracker.
+Everything local, no cloud or any foreign computer involved.

+If you want a fully automatic time tracker, you ended up in the wrong corner of the internet, sorry.
+Maybe you want to give [WakaTime](https://wakatime.com/) a try.

+If you rather want to keep your data for yourself, I cannot offer you a automatic solution like WakaTime but a handy tool to track your time manually.

+For my freelancing activities, I wanted an easy way to track my time without too much ~~convenience~~ surveillance involved.
+I used to create simple CSV files to track my hours per project and with `tt` I wanted to make this process less cumbersome and more colorful.

 screenshot
 ----------